Skip to content

 Complementary Therapies

-Complementary therapies can be used alongside conventional treatments to help manage ADHD symptoms and improve overall well-being.
+Complementary therapies can be used alongside conventional treatments to help manage the symptoms and improve overall well-being.

 These therapies may include behavioural therapy, mindfulness and meditation, exercise, and nutritional therapy.